-Harro van Dam, Carsol Europe: "We expect to harvest blueberries all year round in Portugal for the first time this year"
+Harro van Dam, Carsol Europe: "We expect to harvest blueberries throughout the year in Portugal for the first time this year"

 Volumes are gradually increasing and prospects are excellent.
-The plants are uniform and their quality, size and taste look very promising,” says Harro van Dam of Carsol Europe.
+The plants are uniform and their quality, size and flavor look very promising,” says Harro van Dam from Carsol Europe.

-«Last year's regional closure made it difficult to organize the harvest; we were unable to bring workers to one of the farms.
+“Last year's regional closure made it difficult to organize the harvest; we could not bring workers to one of the farms.
 In anticipation of that, we now have 180 rooms for collectors.
 We will also do mechanical harvest tests this season.
-In addition, we have invested in cooling facilities to ensure better quality.
-Later this year, we will also install a sorting and packing line."
+In addition, we have invested in refrigeration facilities to ensure better quality.
+Later this year, we will also install a sorting and packing line.”

 Previous article